top of page

 Make your own magick

-Hello my fellow Earthlings - to those that have read book one of the trilogy, an endless thankyou for joining Peridot on her journey.
-Book two will be following shortly, but before we take a step into the next phase of her arduous journey ahead - I wanted to invite you into my own personal space, and share a little of the story behind the magickal aspects of Earthlings with you, and what prompted me to write the trilogy.
-If you've read book one, you've probably clicked that I'm a firm believer in all things of a magickal nature and the utmost important part of my spiritual practise, is to share my knowledge to those that want to learn too.
+To those that have read Earthlings and Dominion, an endless thank you for reading Peridot's tale.
+Land of Hope and Glory will be following shortly, but before we take a step into the final chapters of Peridot's journey- I wanted to share a little of the story behind the magickal aspects of Earthlings with you, and what prompted me to write the trilogy.
+I'm a firm believer in all things of a magickal nature, and the utmost important part of my craft is to share my knowledge with those that may benefit from it too.

 Magick is real.
 And it exists for everyone.

-Then adolescence happened and spiritual beliefs and aligning with my true self was something I completely forgot about.
-I did as teenagers do and I simply lived.
+Then adolescence happened, and aligning with my true self was something I completely forgot about.
+I did as teenagers do, and I simply lived.
 I lived well.
-I am very lucky to have amazing friends and family and if I could go back and relive those years again I would, and I wouldn't change a thing.
-I am forever grateful that I got to have what a lot of children dont these days - a childhood.
+I am very lucky to have amazing friends and family, and if I could go back and relive those years again I would - and I wouldn't change a thing.
+I am forever grateful that I got to have what many children don't these days; a childhood.
 I laughed, I cried, I fell down, picked myself back up again, cuts and scrapes be dammed.
-I had tantrums, I thought life was 'so unfair' and the world was against me, I forgot about it the next day and was carefree again.
-I loved, I dreamt, I learnt, I made mistakes and then somewhere along the mayhem that is life I became an adult.
+I had tantrums, I thought life was so unfair and that the world was against me, then I forgot about it the next day and was carefree again.
+I loved, I dreamt, I learnt, I made mistakes and then somewhere along the mayhem that is life, I became an adult.

 And then everything changed.

-I didnt truly understand this concept until my late twenties.
+I didn't truly understand this concept until my late twenties.
 Some occurrences happened in my adult years that were tough.
 Oh the irony of being a teenager and thinking life is hard, nothing can quite prepare you for adulthood.
-Along the rollercoaster of life affirming ups and earth shattering downs, I struggled.
+Along the rollercoaster of life-affirming ups, and earth-shattering downs, I struggled.
 With life, with love, with loss .. and other things I'm not ready to share.
 And whilst I wish some of these things never happened, I wouldn't change them.
-For they've made me who I am today and at aged 33 I can honestly say I am there.
+They've made me who I am today, and thanks to that, I can honestly say; I am here.
 I am in alignment.
-I know who I am, who I want to become and how to do what needs to be done.
+I know who I am, who I want to become, and how to do what needs to be done.
 I just need to do it.

 Sometimes you have to reach rock bottom in order to get back to the top.
-Whilst being at my rock bottom was the worst time of my life, I'm grateful for it, as it made me think long and hard about my life and the changes I needed to make happen to be happy again.
-I realised I didn't like who I was and came to grow excited to become who I wanted to be.
+Whilst experiencing my own rock bottom was the worst time of my life, I'm grateful for it, as it made me think long and hard about my life and the changes I needed to make happen to be happy again.
+I realised I didn't like who I was, and came to grow excited to become who I wanted to be.
 I spent a lot of time on my own.
 Journaling.
 Researching.
 Reading.
-Doing the inner work to make the outer pattern shifts.
+Doing the inner work to make the outer pattern shift.

 *What did I believe and why did I believe it?